 As you probably know, data durability is one of the hardest things to guarantee in databases.
 There are many databases that claim to be ACID, but in reality are not, just check the Jepsen test results .

-Although S1Search, the database technology engine we developed is not ACID compliant, but eventually consistent, SlicingDice as the whole platform, that includes all the components we use to provide our service, guarantees all the ACID properties for your databases.
+While S1Search, the database technology engine we've developed is not ACID compliant, but eventually consistent, SlicingDice still guarantees all the ACID properties for your database.

 Although speed is really important for a database dealing with a huge amount of data like we do, nothing is more important than data integrity and consistency.
 It doesn’t really matter how fast the database can answer queries if the data is missing or corrupted and the query is answered with the wrong numbers.